 #2 The Boar Bristle Brush

-For a day-to-day brush that keeps your curls intact, look no further than a boar bristle brush.
-This curly hair brush is essential for any hair toolkit & works exceptionally well after you've detangled & moisturized your hair.
+For a day-to-day brush that keeps your curls intact, look no further than a boar bristle hair brush.
+This curly hair brush is essential for any textured hair toolkit & works exceptionally well after you've detangled & moisturized your hair.
 So, what are the most common boar bristle brush benefits?

 Boar bristle brushes remain a coily hair fan-favorite as they can help:2